nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/01_SYSTEM_ARCHITECTURE.md

     VIGIL -- "Monitors Entire System" ..-> MCP
 ```

+### Core Data Models

+The system is built around a set of core data models that represent key business entities.

+1.  **Tenants:** Represents all prospective, current, and past tenants.
+This model holds all customer-related information, including contact details, billing history, and communication logs.
+2.  **Vendors:** Represents all third-party service providers (e.g., electricians, plumbers, suppliers).
+This model stores vendor contact information, service history, and financial records like invoices and quotes.

 ### Key Interaction Flows

+1.  **Lead Generation:** The **Public Website** serves as the primary channel for attracting new leads.
+Information from prospective tenants is captured and fed directly to the Onboarding Department (Dept C).
-1.  **Command & Control:** The CEO provides strategic direction to the Cabinet Secretary AI, which in turn reads policies from the MCP and directs the various Executive Departments.
+2.  **Command & Control:** The CEO provides strategic direction and manages the system via the **Internal System Portal** and the **Native Mobile Suite**.
+These interfaces act as the primary human-computer interaction points for system management.
-2.  **Policy & Execution:** The Parliament publishes policies to the MCP.
+3.  **Policy & Execution:** The Parliament publishes policies to the MCP.
 The Departments read these policies and execute their tasks accordingly.
-3.  **Oversight & Reporting:** The independent Auditor and Vigilance AIs monitor the system and report directly to the CEO, ensuring unbiased oversight.
+4.  **Oversight & Reporting:** The independent Auditor and Vigilance AIs monitor the system and report directly to the CEO, ensuring unbiased oversight.
-4.  **Exception Handling:** When a Department encounters an error it cannot solve, it refers the issue to the independent Judiciary AI for a binding resolution.
+5.  **Exception Handling:** When a Department encounters an error it cannot solve, it refers the issue to the independent Judiciary AI for a binding resolution.
+6.  **Vendor Management:** The CEO manages all vendor relationships, including adding new vendors and logging interactions, primarily through the **CEO Mobile App** and the **Internal System Portal**.